 - MCEM Part A

+- MRCEM Part A

+- FRCEM Primary

 - Primary Examination of Australasian College for Emergency Medicine

 - MHKICBSC Part 1&2

+- MMed Part A (National University of Singapore)

-APPENDIX 4: INTERNATIONALLY RECOGNISED LOCAL OR OVERSEAS HIGHER QUALIFICATIONS (updated on 12 January 2010)
+APPENDIX 4: INTERNATIONALLY RECOGNISED LOCAL OR OVERSEAS HIGHER QUALIFICATIONS (updated on 10 Oct 2017)

 Type of Qualification Institutions Qualifications Surgery and Orthopaedics Fellow of the Royal College of Surgeons of Edinburgh: Diploma in General Surgery FRCS (Edin) Fellow of the Royal College of Surgeons of England: Diploma in General Surgery FRCS (Eng) 3.
-Fellow of the Royal College of Physicians and Surgeons of Glasgow: Diploma in General Surgery FRCS (Glasg) Fellow of the Royal College of Surgeons of Ireland: Diploma in General Surgery FRCS (Irel) 5.
-Associate Fellow of the Royal College of Surgeons in the United Kingdom aFRCS 6.
+Fellow of the Royal College of Physicians and Surgeons of Glasgow: Diploma in General Surgery FRCS (Glasg) Fellow of the Royal College of Surgeons of Ireland: Diploma in General Surgery FRCS (Irel) Associate Fellow of the Royal College of Surgeons in the United Kingdom aFRCS 6.
 Member of the Royal College of Surgeons in the United Kingdom MRCS 7.
 Fellow of the Royal Australasian College of Surgeons FRACS 8.
-Member of Hong Kong Intercollegiate Board of Surgical Colleges MHKICBSC Medicine Member of the Royal College of Physicians (UK) MRCP (UK) 2.
+Member of Hong Kong Intercollegiate Board of Surgical Colleges MHKICBSC Medicine 1.
+Member of the Royal College of Physicians (UK) MRCP (UK) 2.
 Member of the Royal College of Physicians (London, Edinburgh, Glasgow or Ireland) MRCP (Lond, Edin, Glasg, Irel) 3.
 Fellow of the Royal College of Physicians (London, Edinburgh, Glasgow or Ireland) FRCP (Lond, Edin, Glasg, Irel) 4.
 Fellow of the Royal Australasian College of Physicians FRACP Emergency Medicine Fellow of the Royal College of Surgeons of Edinburgh : Diploma in Accident & Emergency Medicine & Surgery FRCS (Edin) Member of the Royal College of Surgeons of Edinburgh: Diploma in Accident & Emergency Medicine MRCS (Edin) 3.
 Member of the Faculty of Accident and Emergency Medicine in the UK MFAEM 4.
 Fellow of the Faculty of Accident & Emergency Medicine in the UK FFAEM 5.
 Fellow of Australasian College for Emergency Medicine FACEM 6.
-Diplomate of American Board for Emergency Medicine ABEM 7.
-Fellow of Royal College of Physicians of Canada (Emergency Medicine) FRCPC (Emergency Medicine) 8.
+Diplomate of American Board for Emergency Medicine ABEM Fellow of Royal College of Physicians of Canada (Emergency Medicine) FRCPC (Emergency Medicine) 8.
 Member of the College of Emergency Medicine in the UK MCEM